LudovicEspeel/course-web-essentials/docs/81_vm/README.md

 # Virtual Machine

-A **Virtual Machine (VM)** is a compute resource that uses software instead of a physical computer to run programs and deploy apps.
-One or more virtual “guest” machines run on a physical “host” machine.
+A **Virtual Machine (VM)** is a computing resource that uses software instead of a physical computer to run programs and deploy applications.
+One or more virtual "guest" machines run on a physical "host" machine.
 Each virtual machine runs its own operating system and functions separately from the other VMs, even when they are all running on the same host.

-**Docker** is a software platform that allows you to build, test, and deploy applications quickly.
-Docker packages software into standardized units called containers that have everything the software needs to run including libraries, system tools, code, and runtime.
+**Docker** is a software platform that allows you to build, test and deploy applications quickly.
+Docker packages software into standardized units (*containers*) that have everything the software needs to run including libraries, system tools, code and runtime.

 Each student has his/her own VM on the server.
 In this VM we will use Docker to deploy the website.

 :::warning 🔥Warning
 First make sure you are connected to the `devbit` network.

-You will recieve the credentials for your VM from your teacher.
+You will receive the credentials for your VM from your teacher.
 :::

 Next we will be making some one-time adjustments and installations on your VM.